← All companies

 Capitalization

-Total fully-diluted shares950Mlow
+Total fully-diluted shares775Mlow

-Implied share price (latest primary)$125medium
+Implied share price (4-method estimate)$172medium

 Primary equity type grantedISO/NSOhigh